ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/4-code-2.md

 content.
 - resize: to be able to dynamically change a matrix dimensions
 - extract: to be able to extract part of a matrix
-- ...

-## What have you achieved so far ?
+## What have you achieved so far?

-At this stage, the code base is looking like:
+At this stage, the code structure looks like:

 ```TXT
 Matrix/